zerlinazl/starling-simulator/README.md

 Simulates flocking behavior in starlings.
 Built off of Ben Eater's simulator: https://github.com/beneater/boids read for more info.

+See FINAL_IMG.jpg for a screenshot from the simulator.

 Differences from Ben Eater's original simulation: